-- Banking: direct or indirect acquisitions of a qualified shareholding (i.e. 10%, 33%, 50% and above 66.7%) in banks are subject to approval by regulatory agencies competent for the Republic of Srpska and the Federation of Bosnia & Herzegovina.
+- Banking: direct or indirect acquisitions of a qualified shareholding (i.e. at least 10%), in banks are subject to approval by regulatory agencies competent for the Republic of Srpska and the Federation of Bosnia & Herzegovina.
+Each further acquisition by the same person of 20%, 30% and 50% of the bank's shareholding is also subject to the approval of the regulatory agencies.
 Also, the acquisition of control over a company by a bank requires prior approval by the respective agencies. - Media: acquisitions of 5% and more shares in an undertaking having a licence to operate in the media sector can be subject to prior approval of the Communications Regulatory Agency of Bosnia & Herzegovina. - Telecommunications: pursuant to the Communications Act (Official Gazette of Bosnia & Herzegovina, nos.
 31/03, 75/06, 32/10 and 98/12), the Communications Regulatory Agency of Bosnia & Herzegovina is empowered to stipulate conditions and actions in view of preventing abuses of significant market power in the telecommunications sector.
 Some of the issued licences in the sector may contain provisions requiring approval of the regulator in the case of acquisitions of qualified shareholdings. - Energy: separate energy regulatory agencies exist for each administrative level, i.e. the country of Bosnia & Herzegovina and the entities of the Republic of Srpska and the Federation of Bosnia & Herzegovina.
-Dependent on the administrative level, an acquisition of qualified shareholding in a licensed operator in the energy sector can be subject to prior approval by the competent regulator. - Concessions: the laws on concessions regulating infrastructure building and exploitation of natural resources establish several different concession authorities for each administrative level, i.e. the country of Bosnia & Herzegovina and the entities of Republic of Srpska and the Federation of Bosnia & Herzegovina, as well as various similar, but different, concession regimes.
+Dependent on the administrative level, an acquisition of qualified shareholding in a licensed operator in the energy sector can be subject to prior approval by the competent regulator.

+■ Concessions: the laws on concessions regulating infrastructure building and exploitation of natural resources establish several different concession authorities for each administrative level, i.e. the country of Bosnia & Herzegovina and the entities of Republic of Srpska and the Federation of Bosnia & Herzegovina, as well as various similar, but different, concession regimes.
 Acquisitions of qualified shareholdings in some concessionaires may require prior approval of the concession authority.